ForgeRock/iot-edge/docs/iot-authentication-nodes.md

 To use this node, a Thing must:

-* Have a unsymmetric key pair.
+* Have an unsymmetric key pair.
 * Have a certificate that has been signed by a Certificate Authority known to AM.

 ### IoT Register Node Callback